-Uli was born in Würzburg (where W. C. Röntgen discovered X-rays in 1895) but grew up in Iphofen, a small village in the Franconian countryside.
-After finishing highschool in Kitzingen, he moved to the city at the river Main to study Chemistry at the Julius-Maximilians University of Würzburg in 2002.
+Uli was born in Würzburg (the birthplace of W. Heisenberg and where W. C. Röntgen discovered X-rays in 1895) but grew up in Iphofen, a small village in the Franconian countryside.
+After finishing highschool in Kitzingen, he moved back to the city at the river Main to study Chemistry at the Julius-Maximilians University of Würzburg in 2002.

 After obtaining his 'pre-diploma' (BSc) in 2004 he enrolled in a double-diploma curriculum in Chemistry and Chemical Engineering between the University of Würzburg and the École Supérieure de Chimie, Physique et Électronique de Lyon.
 From 2005 to 2007 he studied reaction engineering, catalysis and materials chemistry at CPE, UCBL I, and ENS in Lyon.